How & When to Use Veterinary Telemedicine

 • Prescribing Guidelines Compliance: At Vetli, we are committed to staying informed about the regulations governing medication prescriptions in telemedicine consultations.
 It's important for pet owners to know that these regulations can vary from region to region, and our platform ensures compliance with the applicable laws and guidelines set forth by regulatory bodies.
 While we can prescribe medications in some regions, it's important to note that this may not be the case everywhere.
 However, we're seeing positive transformations in laws worldwide to make telemedicine more accessible, and we're dedicated to navigating these changes to provide the best possible care for pets everywhere.

-• Acknowledgment of Examination Limitations: While telemedicine consultations offer valuable insights, Vetli acknowledges the inherent limitations of remote examinations.
-Our platform emphasizes transparency with pet owners regarding the inability to physically examine pets and recommends in-person veterinary evaluations when necessary for comprehensive assessment and diagnosis.
-Our veterinarians all have many years of experience and can make informed decisions on whether your pet should see a veterinarian.
+• Acknowledgment of Examination Limitations: While telemedicine consultations offer valuable insights, Vetli acknowledges the limitations of remote examinations.
+Our platform emphasises transparency with pet owners regarding the inability to physically examine pets and recommends in-person veterinary evaluations when necessary for comprehensive assessment and diagnosis.
+Our veterinarians all have many years of experience and can make informed and non-biased decisions on whether your pet should see a veterinarian.

 • Emergency Situations Protocol: Vetli provides comprehensive guidance to pet owners on identifying and responding to emergency situations.
 While telemedicine consultations can address non-urgent concerns, Vetli underscores the importance of immediate veterinary care for emergencies such as severe injuries, trauma, or sudden onset of serious symptoms.